bahadirery/repincv/README.md

 # Investigating the Impact of Randomness in Reproducibility in Computer Vision
 This repository contains the source code of master's thesis titled "Investigating the Impact of Randomness in Reproducibility in Computer Vision: A Study on Applications in Civil Engineering and Medicine "

+## Abstract

+**Purpose**: Reproducibility stands as a cornerstone in scientific research.
+However, in the realm of computer vision, achieving consistent results is challenging due to various factors, with CUDA-induced randomness being a prominent one.
+Despite CUDA's capability to facilitate high-performance execution of computer vision algorithms on GPUs, it lacks determinism across multiple runs.
+This thesis delves into the aftermath of CUDA-induced variability on reproducibility to understand its nature better, focusing on diverse datasets: CIFAR for image classification, a dataset pertaining to civil engineering for concrete crack detection, and a medical dataset centered on breast cancer diagnosis.

+**Methods**: To discern the influence of CUDA randomness, we thoroughly controlled other potential variability sources, including weight initialization, data shuffling, and data augmentation.
+This allowed us to exclusively study the effects of CUDA randomness by comparing outcomes over several runs, both in deterministic and non-deterministic CUDA settings.
+Additionally, an in-depth analysis of model weights was conducted to offer insights into the internal workings of the models, further corroborating our findings.

+**Results**: Our empirical investigations revealed that while achieving full determinism is feasible, it occasionally comes at the expense of performance.
+Interestingly, model sensitivity to CUDA randomness varied with different configurations and settings.
+Upholding the principles of responsible research, we also delineate the environmental implications of our experiments, emphasizing the associated carbon footprint.

+**Conclusion**: This thesis provides a rigorous evaluation of CUDA randomness and its implications on various computer vision applications.
+By doing so, it contributes to the advancement of reproducible research in computer vision by providing a systematic and comprehensive evaluation of CUDA randomness and its effects on different computer vision tasks and domains.
+Furthermore, we give recommendations to guide future research endeavors.
+The complex relationship between GPU utilization and the inherent randomness in Deep Learning requires further exploration.

 # Reproducing Results for Thesis